 The Scent of Jasmine

 On that day when Hanif slipped in through our backdoor, my heart was beating so fast and so hard in my chest that I felt lightheaded.
-It was only when he shut the door and we were safe in my room upstairs with the door shut and latched that I could speak.
+It was only when we were safe in my room upstairs with the door shut and latched that I could speak.
 But I was still perspiring and breathing heavily, fearful that I would hear the heavy footsteps that my father was known for, coming up the stairs.
 We were planning Hanif’s return in the evening, through the front door, when my father was home.
 We were going to make everything right.
 Our secret meetings, our secret phone calls, everything, everything was going to be put right.
 My one fear was that Hanif didn’t belong to the right religion for him to be my father’s son-in-law.
 But our prayer was that if we did everything else right, my father would forgive this one wrong.

 My father was swarthy and short but strong from the years of loading and unloading heavy sacks of potatoes, onions, grains and pulses for his grocery store boss.
-His dark beady eyes were calculating and sharp from the years of calculated effort he had put into buying the grocery store that he had worked for.
+His dark beady eyes were sharp from the years of calculated effort he had put into buying the grocery store that he had worked for.
 His hands that shook Hanif’s were calloused, rough and strong from the work that they were used to doing.
 He rarely smiled even at his wife and children.
 The years of toil and hardship from the time he had stepped of the Rajullah onto the shores of the little island had weakened his memory of joy and happiness.
 But he loved his wife, my mother, and tenderness would creep into his eyes when they rested on her.
 He was possessive and protective about me and my sister.
 It wasn’t that he didn’t love us.
-He just believed that sternness was the best way to reign in frivolous young minds.
+He just believed that sternness was the best way to reign in frivolous young female minds.
 My sister was content to live with this, and never attempted to test the waters.
-But I was always trying to wriggle free, “from the day you were born,” my mother was fond of saying.
-She was laughing then and her eyes that rested on me glowed with indulgence and love when she said it but after that day when Hanif walked in through the front door, she stopped laughing forever.
-She never had a smile for me till the day she died.
-When she did talk about how I had always wriggled, her hardened eyes studiously avoided me, just as they would when they spied something that evoked an unpleasant memory and her voice that tinkled then with laughter was now generously cynical.
+But I was always trying to wriggle free, “...from the day you were born,” my mother was fond of saying.
+She was laughing then and her eyes that rested on me glowed with indulgence and love when she said it.
+But after that day when Hanif walked in through the front door, she stopped laughing forever and she never had a smile for me till the day she died.
+When she did talk about how I had always wriggled, her hardened eyes studiously avoided me as if they spied something that evoked an unpleasant memory and her voice that had once tinkled with laughter was generously cynical.

 What happened after that was an unending torrent of blood, cries and regret.
 I don’t really remember much as I spent several days moaning and crying, strapped to a hospital bed.
 I never saw my father again as he did not ask to see me, even on the day before he was to be hanged.
 He asked to see my mother and my sister but not me.
 And my mother and sister did not invite me to go with them.
 I don’t know if I would have wanted to see him.
 I still don’t.
 What would I have said to him?
 Sorry?
 Or, would I have asked him why?
 That would have been silly.
 I think even he would have been forced to chuckle.
 My father who rarely smiled would have definitely chuckled at my silliness.
 My mother had answers for me.
 Answers that she thought she had raised me to know.
 “We were not same kind.
 Your father loved you but he loved his kind more and you were not going to destroy that.
-I raised you all wrong or else you would have known that,” she cried.
+I raised you all wrong or else you would have known,” she cried.

 I saw Hanif’s family for the last time in court when my father was sentenced.
 My father stood as usual expressionless.
 He did not look at us and he did not look at them.
 He just stood staring straight ahead of him as the judge read his fate to him.
 I stole a glance at Hanif’s family.
 They looked tired, all of them.
 They too just sat expressionless, staring at the judge.
 There was no sign of jubilance.
-More silliness.
-I chuckle again.
-What was there to be jubilant about?
+But what was there to be jubilant about?
 We had all lost.
 I wanted to speak with his family, say that I was sorry and cry with them.
-But I didn’t think I would be welcomed as I was on that day when I sat down to dinner with them.
+But I didn’t think I would be welcomed as I was on that day when I sat down to dinner with them with Hanif.
 I remember that day.
 There was so much light in their home.
 It was like the sun took pains to lovingly caress each and every article in that home as it streamed in gloriously.
 Hanif’s father laughed as his sisters talked about their day and his mother teased Hanif about his widening waist and his overfilled plate.
 I watched happily and half enviously.
 I liked my life but I wanted a bit of theirs, just a bit.